-The Teutopolis Monastery Museum, located off Route 40, at 110 South Garrott Street, in Teutopolis, Illinois is open to the public on the first Sunday of the month, April through November except when the fist Sunday is a holiday.
+The Teutopolis Monastery Museum, located off Route 40, at 110 South Garrett Street, in Teutopolis, Illinois is open to the public on the first Sunday of the month, April through November except when the first Sunday is a holiday.
 The hours are from 12:30 to 4:00 pm.
 Admission for adults is $5.00 and $1.00 for children.
-In 2021, we will be open May 2, June 6, August1, September 5, October 3 and November 7.
+In 2022, we will be open May 1, June 5, July 3, August 7, September 4, October 2 and November 6.

 There are more than 30 rooms open for viewing in the museum, which is housed on the second floor in the former Franciscan Novitiate building at St. Francis Church in Teutopolis.
-An elevator is available for access to the fist and second floors from the lower level entry.
+An elevator is available for access to the first and second floors from the lower-level entry.
 The articles are on display in the “cells” or bedrooms of the Novices.

 The tour includes the Mausoleum and St. Francis Church, with stained glass windows which depict events in the life of St. Francis.